zena-/challenge-16/README.md

 ## BONUS:

-Add the jQuery fancybox plugin to make images model (light-box) when you click on them.
+Add the jQuery fancybox plugin to make images modal (light-box) when you click on them.

 Directions at: [http://fancyapps.com/fancybox/](http://fancyapps.com/fancybox/)